salohcin98/FranckenatorProductions/README.md

 # Tic-Tac-Toe Kernel Conversion for Raspberry Pi 3

-This GitHub repository is dedicated to the conversion of a Tic-Tac-Toe kernel specifically for the Raspberry Pi 3 ARM architecture.
+This GitHub repository is dedicated to the creation of a Tic-Tac-Toe kernel specifically for the Raspberry Pi 3 ARM architecture.

 ## Table of Contents
 - [Introduction](#introduction)